Beechcraft Model 18

-The Beechcraft Model 18 (or "Twin Beech", as it is also known) is a 6- to 11-seat, twin-engined, low-wing, tailwheel light aircraft manufactured by the Beech Aircraft Corporation of Wichita, Kansas.
-Continuously produced from 1937 to November 1969 (over 32 years, a world record at the time), over 9,000 were built, making it one of the world's most widely used light aircraft.
-Sold worldwide as a civilian executive, utility, cargo aircraft, and passenger airliner on tailwheels, nosewheels, skis, or floats, it was also used as a military aircraft.
+The Beechcraft Model 18 (or "Twin Beech", as it is also known) is a 6- to 11-seat, twin-engined, low-wing, tailwheel light aircraft designed and manufactured by the Beech Aircraft Corporation of Wichita, Kansas.
+Continuously produced from 1937 to November 1969 (over 32 years, a world record at the time), over 9,000 aircraft were built, making the Model 18 one of the world's most widely used light aircraft.
+It was sold worldwide as a civilian executive, utility, cargo aircraft, and passenger airliner on tailwheels, nosewheels, skis, or floats, and also saw use as a military aircraft.

-During and after World War II, over 4,500 Beech 18s were used in military service—as light transport, light bomber (for China), aircrew trainer (for bombing, navigation, and gunnery), photo-reconnaissance, and "mother ship" for target drones—including United States Army Air Forces (USAAF) C-45 Expeditor, AT-7 Navigator, and AT-11 Kansan; and United States Navy (USN) UC-45J Navigator, SNB-1 Kansan, and others.
-In World War II, over 90% of USAAF bombardiers and navigators trained in these aircraft.
+The Model 18 was developed during the mid-to-late 1930s, primarily as a compact business aircraft and regional airliner.
+The prototype made its maiden flight on 15 January 1937 and gained type certification only seven weeks later.
+During and after World War II, over 4,500 Beech 18s were used for various military purposes, including as a light transport, light bomber (for China), aircrew trainer (for bombing, navigation, and gunnery), photo reconnaissance, and "mother ship" for target drones—including United States Army Air Forces (USAAF) C-45 Expeditor, AT-7 Navigator, and AT-11 Kansan; and United States Navy (USN) UC-45J Navigator, SNB-1 Kansan, and others.
+In World War II, over 90 percent of USAAF bombardiers and navigators were trained in these aircraft.

-In the early postwar era, the Beech 18 was the pre-eminent "business aircraft" and "feeder airliner".
-Besides carrying passengers, its civilian uses have included aerial spraying, sterile insect release, fish stocking, dry-ice cloud seeding, aerial firefighting, air-mail delivery, ambulance service, numerous movie productions, skydiving, freight, weapon- and drug-smuggling, engine testbed, skywriting, banner towing, and stunt aircraft.
-Many are privately owned, around the world, with 240 in the U.S. still on the FAA Aircraft Registry in August 2017.
+Production of the type for military purposes ended shortly after the end of World War II, the company transitioning entirely onto civil production by October 1945.
+During the early post-war era, the Beech 18 was the pre-eminent "business aircraft" and "feeder airliner".
+Besides carrying passengers, its civilian applications included aerial spraying, sterile insect release, fish stocking, dry-ice cloud seeding, aerial firefighting, airmail delivery, ambulance service, numerous movie productions, skydiving, freight, weapon- and drug-smuggling, engine testbed, skywriting, banner towing, and stunt aircraft.
+Many Model 18s are privately owned, around the world, with 240 aircraft in the U.S. still on the Federal Aviation Administration Aircraft Registry in August 2017.